hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/ExecutingASimulatorTest.md

-## Executing a Stabilizer Test
+## Executing a Simulator Test

-After you install and prepare the Hazelcast Stabilizer for your environment, it is time to perform a test.
+After you install and prepare the Hazelcast Simulator for your environment, it is time to perform a test.

-The following steps wrap up the whole procedure for executing a Stabilizer Test.
+The following steps wrap up the whole procedure for executing a Hazelcast Simulator test.

-1. Install the Hazelcast Stabilizer.
+1. Install the Hazelcast Simulator.
 2. Create a directory for your tests, let's call it as the working directory.
-3. Copy the `stabilizer.properties` file from the `/conf` directory of Hazelcast Stabilizer to your working directory.
+3. Copy the `simulator.properties` file from the `/conf` directory of Hazelcast Simulator to your working directory.
-4. Edit the `stabilizer.properties` file according to your needs.
+4. Edit the `simulator.properties` file according to your needs.
-5. Copy the `test.properties` file from the `/stabilizer-tests` directory of Hazelcast Stabilizer to your working directory.
+5. Copy the `test.properties` file from the `/simulator-tests` directory of Hazelcast Simulator to your working directory.
 6. Edit the `test.properties` file according to your needs.
-5. Execute the `run.sh` script while you are in your working directory to perform your Stabilizer test.
+5. Execute the `run.sh` script while you are in your working directory to perform your Simulator test.

-In the following sections, we provide an example test and its output along with the required file (`stabilizer.properties` and `test.properties`) edits.
+In the following sections, we provide an example test and its output along with the required file (`simulator.properties` and `test.properties`) edits.

-### An Example Stabilizer Test
+### An Example Simulator Test

 The following example is a test where a counter is being incremented.
 When the test is completed, a verification is done if the actual number of increments is equal to the expected number of increments.